jcaldeira-iot/IoT-For-Beginners-Micropython-V2/3-transport/lessons/11-store-location-data/esp32-connect-hub.md

     device_client.send_telemetry(telemetry)
     ```

-1. Finally, update the `open` function to read from the `gpsTrack.gpx` file you downloaded..
+1. Finally, update the `open` function to read from the `gpsTrack.gpx` file you downloaded.

 > 💁 You can find this code in the [code/esp32](code/esp32) folder.